cjratcliff/ml-compiled/docs/computer_vision.rst

 One-stage detector
 _____________________
-Faster but tend to be less accurate than two-stage detectors.

 | **Example papers**
 | `You Only Look Once: Unified, Real-Time Object Detection, Redmon et al. (2015) <https://arxiv.org/abs/1506.02640>`_